javaguru/nexus-backend/README.md

 #### Prerequisites:

 * **RestOperations** should be configured with an Apache-HttpClient and a Pooling connection should be properly configured.
-* **HttpMessageConverter** are also mandatory, StringHttp, FormHttp, ResourceHttp, ByteArrayHttp and MappingJackson2Http are the minimal.
+* **HttpMessageConverter** are also mandatory, StringHttp, FormHttp, ByteArrayHttp, ResourceHttp and MappingJackson2Http are the minimal.
 * **Typed Response** parameter Class Object or a ParameterizedTypeReference are mandatory
 * **Object.class** cannot be converted in a Resource or ByteArray directly without a minimal support Typed Response.